SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 +++

 > The Tor browser was released since I wrote this article.
 You can [download it from Google Play](https://play.google.com/store/apps/details?id=org.torproject.torbrowser).
-Still, everything bellow is still valid and useful for more specific requirements.
+Still, everything below is valid and useful for more specific requirements.

-This guide will help you work around restricted Internet connection like a school network or Turkish Internet service provider that block Twitter.
+This guide will help you work around restricted Internet connection like a school network or Turkish Internet service provider that blocks Twitter.

 ## Orbot and Orfox

-When using the Tor Browser bundle what you get is a modified version of Firefox which bundle the Tor proxy.
-Firefox then connect through that proxy to the Tor network.
+When using the Tor Browser bundle what you get is a modified version of Firefox which bundles the Tor proxy.
+Firefox then connects through that proxy to the Tor network.
 On an Android device, the browser and proxy come as two apps.

 [Orbot](https://guardianproject.info/apps/orbot/) is the proxy.
 It's packed with features and is quite flexible.

 [Orfox](https://guardianproject.info/apps/orfox/) is the browser.
-It's a modified version of Firefox with built in security modules and options you'll need.
+It's a modified version of Firefox with built-in security modules and options you'll need.

 You need to do is install both apps.

 ### Google Play

-The simpliest method is to install via Google Play.
+The simplest method is to install via Google Play.

 [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android) [Orfox](https://play.google.com/store/apps/details?id=info.guardianproject.orfox)